hazelcast/hazelcast/hazelcast-documentation/src/PartitionGroupConfig.md

 ### Partition Grouping

 Hazelcast distributes key objects into partitions using a consistent hashing algorithm.
 Those partitions are assigned to nodes.
 An entry is stored in the node that is owner of the partition to which the entry's key is assigned.
-The total partition count is 271 by default; you can it changed with the configuration property `hazelcast.map.partition.count`.
+The total partition count is 271 by default; you can change it with the configuration property `hazelcast.map.partition.count`.
 Please see [Advanced Configuration Properties](#advanced-configuration-properties).

 Along with those partitions, there are also copies of the partitions as backups.
 Backup partitions can have multiple copies due to the backup count defined in configuration, such as first backup partition, second backup partition, etc. A node cannot hold more than one copy of a partition (ownership or backup).
 By default, Hazelcast distributes partitions and their backup copies randomly and equally among cluster nodes, assuming all nodes in the cluster are identical.